You’re here because:

 - Understand the key words and themes to introduce into your campaign

-- Create a full content marketing plan for the month, quarter, or year
+- Create a full content calendar for the month, quarter, or year

 - Get to know the strengths of your content writer, and how best to take advantage of their expertise